On joining a co-op and becoming housed in the CEHL Housing Program, people take on responsibilities as both a member of the co-op and as a tenant.

 - self-directed workbooks available online

-- a yearly Conference to discuss key program topics and provide an opportunity for co-ops from all regions to share information and network
+- regular conferences to discuss key program topics and provide an opportunity for co-ops from all regions to share information and network

 - individual coaching to Co-op Directors (upon request)